jbmitch/transit-gateway/helpful-tips.md

 * To use a transit gateway to connect your VPCs to your IBM Cloud classic infrastructure, you must enable your classic account for virtual routing and forwarding (VRF) and link it to your IBM Cloud account.
 For information on enabling your account for VRF, see [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).

 * When you connect a VPC and the classic infrastructure to a transit gateway, all subnets in the VPC become visible to the classic infrastructure VRF, which uses IP addresses in the `10.0.0.0/8` space.
 To avoid IP address conflicts, do not use IP addresses in your VPCs in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
+Also, don't use addresses from your classic infrastructure subnets.
 To view a list of your classic infrastructure subnets, see [View all subnets](/docs/subnets?topic=subnets-view-all-subnets).

 * Classic VSIs may have both a private (`eth0`) and a public (`eth1`) network interface.
 Currently, the routing tables for these interfaces point the default gateway to the public interface (`eth1`).
 You might have to add routing entries to route the subnets from other VPCs through the private interface.